agentm/project-m36/docs/why_sqlegacy.markdown

 ### Project:M36+TutorialD vs. SQL

-Project:M36 is a ground-up reimaginging of what a relational algebra engine could be.
+Project:M36 is a ground-up reimagining of what a relational algebra engine could be.
 It was born out of the frustrations of dealing with SQL so it aims to avoid the pitfalls of SQL.
 However, any serious, production DBMS nowadays supports SQL out of necessity- Project:M36 is no exception.
 Deliberate care was taken to ensure that SQL is bolted on top of a relational algebra core.
 To achieve this, a database interaction language apart from SQL was required: TutorialD.
 TutorialD has been developed over decades by database expert C.J.
 Date, an author who also recognized the irreconciable flaws of SQL.

 Project:M36's SQL shim over a relational algebra core makes SQL flaws more obvious through comparative implementation.
 Unfortunately, it is not even true that SQL supports a strict subset of the relational algebra.